GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 *Source positions.*
 As previously mentioned, computing a #acr("WER") map is computationally intensive.
 Also, a map needs to be computed for each possible source position.
-The final formulation for the environment involves #n-source-pos-value possible starting positions deterministically spread across the room.
+The final formulation for the environment involves $#n-source-pos = #n-source-pos-value$ possible starting positions deterministically spread across the room.
-#draft[This is a tradeoff between computational cost for caching the WER maps and the diversity/difficulty of the environment.]
+This choice is a tradeoff between the computational cost of #acr("WER") maps caching and the diversity and difficulty of the environment.
+@fig:rl:method:source_positions shows the chosen distribution of source positions across the room.

 #include "figures/source_positions/fig.typ"

-The #acr("WER") maps need to be co
-#draft[
-  - Add illustration of starting positions.
-  - Give hyper-parameters used:
-    - PPO
-    - Training
-    - etc.
-]

 *Implementation details and hyperparameters.*
 Although it has been successful at solving many complex #acr("RL") problems, #acr("PPO") remains highly dependent on its hyperparameter values and implementation details.